-Sony FE 16-35mm f/2.8 GM - Almost always on the camera.
+Sony FE 16-35mm f/2.8 GM - Great versatile workhorse of a lens.
+Razor-sharp.
 Love to shoot low and wide for landscapes!

 Tripod & Support

 Canon PowerShot G7 X Mark II - For weight saving missions, sneaky street photography and climbing pictures.
+Great compact camera!
 Link

 NiSi PRO Nano ND64+CPL - Don't buy this one.
 Too much colour cast and why combine with CPL?
 6 Stop.